CycloneBoy/pdf_table/README.md

 To download model from modelscope, please set the environment variable PDFTABLE_USE_MODELSCOPE_HUB to 1, otherwise huggingface will be used by default to download the model.

+### model
+I have uploaded the related model to the Hugging Face and Modelscope platform.
+When using the specified table identification model, the model weight will be downloaded to the local.
+The configuration file path of all models used in the project is (https://github.com/CycloneBoy/pdf_table/blob/main/src/pdftable/model/ocr_pdf/ocr_table_model_config.py), you can refer to.

 ### cli
 ```text
 # pdftable --help